NicolaPerin/Thesis_Code/area-rit/README.md

 4. **View stored files**:
    - Click on “View Uploaded Files” to see the list of NeXus files.
 You can then download or view embedded images directly.

 ---

+## Optional production deployment

+The `feature/virtualorfeo_integration` branch contains Kubernetes manifests and Helm charts to run this application in a production cluster.
+**Note:** Reproducing that setup requires a Kubernetes environment and associated infrastructure, which may not be available to evaluators.
+For a fully reproducible, local development environment, please continue to use the `main` branch (as documented above).

+---